HarpeBlue/converte_to_dolar_and_to_pesos/README.md

 # converter_to_dolar_and_to_pesos
-This is a converter to different conins
+This is a converter to different coins